1936–37 AHL season

 The 1936–37 AHL season was the first season of the International-American Hockey League, known in the present day as the American Hockey League.
 The IAHL was formed when the International Hockey League and the Canadian-American Hockey League agreed to play an interlocking schedule after being cut down to only four teams each.

 The IAHL was structured as a "circuit of mutual convenience" with eight teams in two divisions, scheduled to play a 48 game season.
 The IHL formed the West Division, and the CAHL served as the East Division.
-The Buffalo Bisons were forced to suspend operations on December 6, 1936, due to financial woes.
+The Buffalo Bisons, whose home arena collapsed with nine days left in the 1935—36 season, were forced to suspend operations on December 6, 1936, due to financial woes.

-The F. G. "Teddy" Oke Trophy was carried over by the West Division from the International Hockey League, and was awarded to the Syracuse Stars as West Division champions.
-The Syracuse Stars also won the inaugural Calder Cup by defeating the Philadelphia Ramblers for the championship.
+Both leagues' championship trophies carried over to the new league to be awarded to division champions.
+The Henri Fontaine Cup, carried over from the CAHL to the new East Division, was awarded to the Philadelphia Ramblers as champions.
+The F. G. "Teddy" Oke Trophy, carried over from the IHL to the West Division, was awarded to the Syracuse Stars as champions.
+The Stars also won the inaugural Calder Cup by defeating the Philadelphia Ramblers for the championship.